Measures against the corona virus

 - The audio tour is normally available and is cleaned after use;

 - There are no sailing trips with lifeboat Johan de Witt;

-- Boat trips with the museum ships cannot be booked yet.
+- Boat trips with the museum ships can only be booked fore 6 persons.

 - The main entrance is no longer the exit.
 Visitors leave the museum via another exit;